MagnetarRocket/steaview/README.md

 	1-bit graphics using systems.
 Implemtations on color-using systems can have the widgets use their own background & foreground colors as needed.

+Also starview requires at least a 2-button mouse.
+While it can be configured to use more then 2-buttons, the deafults assume a 2-button one.
+In the event that there are no 2-button mice used with the system (eg-m68k color macs)- alt/option + click emulates a 2nd button.

 ### Included apps

 The applications found in with a standard install of starview are: